.png)

 If you are an educator that is new to Concept-Based learning or an educator looking to deepen and refine current practice, you will gain a collection of actionable, time-saving strategies that will help you move student learning beyond skills to conceptual understanding and transfer in our literacy classrooms.

-Select one of the three workshop options below, or customize the professional learning to meet your unique needs.
+Select one of the workshop options below, or customize the professional learning to meet your unique needs.
 All workshops can be delivered in-person or through virtual meetings.

 Or, check out the most current online course to learn from and collaborate with educators from around the world.